-Update: on my last cruise I had all my clothes segmented and packed into packing cells so I just unloaded them into the shelves in my cabin closet.
-I was unpacked within 5 minutes!
+The key is packing cells!
+I just unloaded them into the shelves in my cabin closet.
+I was unpacked within five minutes!
+(See pic below).

 Ladies, you want to pack light so your clothes can be unpacked into the drawers and cupboards, so smart casual is the go.

 Mix and match pants and skirts with tops/tunics and take a couple of sun dresses.
 Pack something elegant for one or two formal nights or specialty restaurants.